Matt Prater: Buffalo Bills

 On September 4, 2025, Prater was signed to the Buffalo Bills' practice squad after an injury to Tyler Bass.
 Three days later, on September 7, Prater made all three field goal attempts, including the 32-yard game-winning kick to help the Bills beat the Baltimore Ravens 41–40 as time expired.
 He was signed to the active roster on September 9.
+In the 2025 season, Prater appeared in 15 games, converting 46 of 49 extra point attempts and 18 of 20 field goal attempts.